 Overcoming your fear of needles

 Many people have this fear, but it can be overcome with simple exercises and practice.
-Especially with the importance of the Covid-19 vaccine, it is something that can be worked on.
+Especially with the importance of the Covid-19 vaccine and flu jab, it is something that can be worked on.

 For some people, it is linked to fainting, or feeling faint.
 When their fear is triggered (for example, by seeing blood or thinking about an injection), their heart rate and blood pressure increase (as with other kinds of fears), but then rapidly drop.
 It is this fall in blood pressure that can cause fainting.
 Many people do not confront their fear because they are worried they may embarrass or hurt themselves through fainting.

 Other people do not feel faint or actually faint, but do feel panicky when their fear is triggered.

 Watch this short video below by Glory, Keeping Well BLMK Assistant Psychologist to explain needle phobia and useful techniques to overcome fear.

 What can I do to overcome my fears?

 First of all, do tell the person who is co-ordinating your care, or the person who is giving you your injection or blood test, about your worries.
 They may be able to answer any specific questions you have.
 They may also be able to help you cope with the procedure, for example, by chatting to distract you.